jw0k/ti83-tools/README.md

 ![Resized picture](/images/tiger2.png)

 Now comes the hardest part - decreasing the color depth.
 It is often necessary to adjust the brigthness and contrast of the image before decreasing the color depth.
 Some experimentation is needed to achieve good results.
-Decreasing the color depth itself can be done in IrfanView which has Floyd-Steinberg dithering algorithm:
+Decreasing the color depth itself can be done in IrfanView (choose Image->Decrease Color Depth...):

 ![Decreasing the color depth](/images/decr.png)